medic/medic-docs/md/config/httpmon/index.md

 [source code](https://code.google.com/p/httpmon/)
 ) for monitoring the connection of a Medic Mobile instance.

+This monitors two things:
+- the internet connection of the gateway to the instance
+- the instance is responding to http requests

 We will configure httpmon to check the HTTP response code on a specific URL every 60 seconds and send an SMS to a configured phone number if that test fails.